halbritter-lab/nc-scorer/README.md

 After starting the application, navigate to `http://localhost:5173` (or the URL shown in your terminal) in your web browser to begin using NCScorer.
 The interface allows users to search and score genetic variants based on predefined criteria.

+### Batch Variant Processing

+NC-Scorer includes a batch processing feature to analyze multiple variants at once:

+1. Click the "Batch" item in the main navigation menu
+2. Enter variants in the text area (one variant per line), or click "Fill with Examples" to populate with sample variants
+3. Select your desired output format (CSV, TSV, JSON, or VCF)
+4. Click "Process & Download" to analyze all variants and download the results

+Batch processing supports up to 200 variants at once and provides results in your chosen format for easy integration with other tools or spreadsheet applications.

 ## Contributing

 Contributions to NCScorer are welcome!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to report bugs, make feature requests, and submit pull requests.